pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/methods.md

 ## Basic Data Formatting

-The following functions are available for data formatting and saving and make up the core of what you can do with PyroStreams field types.
+The following functions are available for data formatting and saving and make up the core of what you can do with Streams field types.

 ### form\_output<span>($data, $entry\_id, $field)</span>